GoAlexander/harbour-editor/README.md

 Examples:
 - `Save as` - maximal length
 - `Save` - optimal length

-If you can not do translation of buttons short try solution of @rabauke - empty the tranclation context.
+If you can not do translation of buttons short try solution of @rabauke - empty the translation context.
 Screenshot: https://cloud.githubusercontent.com/assets/1159508/22174835/1e7fa1e2-dfe8-11e6-8c81-f1391a6ab08a.png

 Public To Do